amitapl/amitapple.snowsite/Snow/_posts/2014-06-24-azure-website-logging.md

 ## Final Thoughts ##

-Azure Websites has a very nice and powerful logging experience, together with the **Log Browser** you get an online dashboard and log viewing experience for free and with minimal effort.
+Azure Web Apps has a very nice and powerful logging experience, together with the **Log Browser** you get an online dashboard and log viewing experience for free and with minimal effort.